-Titan Eye+ is one of the largest multibrand retailers of Eyewear with over 800 stores nationwide.
-Our expansion efforts were focussed and disciplined.
+Titan Eye+ is one of the largest monobrand retail networks under Titan, with over 300 stores nationwide.
+In Financial Year 2024-25, our expansion efforts were focussed and disciplined.
 Rather than chasing numbers, we prioritised locations with long-term potential, targeting a net addition of over 50 new stores.